buczekmatthias/card-tracker/README.md

   - Uncomment card slots available and provide new value, if slot number changes

 - Changes to `/src/data/updateLoadout.js`

   - Uncomment card push, provide [preset](#loadout-presets), name[^2] and used[^3]

+- Changes to `src/data/cards.js`

+  - Add new cards as needed

+- Changes to `src/data/loadout.js`

+  - Add new cards as needed

 ## Rarity table